chadsparrow/lgs_team_builder/README.md

 If you have any troubles or questions, feel free to contact Chad Sparrow (csparrow@sugoi.com)

-Gitlab Runner created on staging server - shell executor
+Gitlab Runner created on Staging server - docker executor